manoj-jayaraman2001/crypto-gainz/README.md

 - Material-UI for styling and components
 - Coinranking API for cryptocurrency data
 - Coingecko API for exchange data
-- Bing News Search API for latest news
+- Bing News Search API for the latest news

 ## Installation